Multi-Armed Bandits for Intelligent Tutoring Systems: Simulations with Virtual Students

-Figures \ref{fig:level_evolQAv} and \ref{fig:level_evolPAv} show the skill's levels evolution during 1000 steps over 20 random generated simulations, considering that only the competences for the different KC are learned, parameters comprehension stays fixed for P simulation.
-For both populations Q and P, the differences are statistically significative.
-For Q, during 200 first steps, learning is faster with predefined sequence but with time, the learning is better with RiARiT.
-The main reason is that the pre-defined sequence does not take into account the competence level in all KC, and so sometimes it starts proposing exercises that are too difficult for some of the KC.
-Using RiARiT it is possible to ensure that all the KC are acquired at the required level before proposing more challenging problems.
-On figure \ref{fig:error_l_timeQAv} we see the percentage of errors at each time-step, making explicit in which exercise type they did the error.

-For P simulations, learning with RiARiT is more efficient at all time-steps than with the predefined sequence for the same reasons as the experiment without learning.
-As students can not understand particular parameter values, they block on stages where the predefined sequence does not propose exercises adequate to their level, while RiARiT by considering the estimated level on all KC is able to propose more adapted exercises.
+Figure \ref{fig:level_evolAv} shows the skill's levels evolution during 100 steps.
+For Q students, learning with RiARiT and ZPDES is faster than with the expert sequence.
+For P students, as they might not understand particular activities, they block on certain stages due to the lack of adaptability of the expert sequence.
+On the other hand, ZDPES by estimating learning progress, and RiARiT, by considering the estimated level on all KC and parameter's impact, are able to propose better adapted exercises.

+Figure \ref{fig:mean_skills_level_sim} shows the competence level of the students after 100 steps, represented as a standard boxplot.
+For ``Q'' and ``P'' students, differences are statistically significative for almost all KCs.
+RiARiT gives better results than Expert Sequence due to its greater adaptation to the students' levels.
+We can not distinguish between Expert Sequence and ZPDES.
+In the case of students of type ``P'', RiARiT and ZPDES are both better than the Expert Sequence This is explained because when the students are not able to understand a specific activity, an hand-designed sequence can not adapt to all possible variants of the students' learning.

+We can also analyze the errors that the students make during learning.
+If the exercises are too difficult to solve there will be many errors and this can be a source of frustration.
+Figure \ref{fig:cumulate_error} shows that for both types of students, at the beginning, the number of errors is equal among methods but with time, expert sequence gives rise to more errors than when using RiARiT or ZPDES, in particular for ``P'' students.
+And for ``P'' simulation, students have less errors with RiARiT than with ZPDES, showing that RiARiT has a better adaptation than ZPDES.